dart-lang/pub/doc/solver.md

       this is the case, `previousSatisfier` may refer to the same package as `satisfier`.

+  * Let `previousSatisfierLevel` be `previousSatisfier`'s decision level, or decision level 1 if there is no `previousSatisfier`.

-  * If `satisfier`'s decision level is 0, version solving has failed.
+    * Note: decision level 1 is the level where the root package was selected.
+      It's safe to go back to decision level 0, but stopping at 1 tends to produce better error messages, because references to the root package end up closer to the final conclusion that no solution exists.

-  * If `satisfier` is a decision or if `previousSatisfier` has a different decision level than `satisfier`:
+  * If `satisfier` is a decision or if `previousSatisfierLevel` is different than `satisfier`'s decision level:

     * If `incompatibility` is different than the original input, add it to the solver's incompatibility set.
 (If the conflicting incompatibility was